 Comparison to NF PNA:

-For more on the HCBS waivers, see our guides to CCSP, SOURCE, and the broader Georgia long-term care framework.
+For more on the HCBS waivers, see our guides to the EDWP delivery models, CCSP and SOURCE, and the broader Georgia long-term care framework.

 The Resident Trust Account at Georgia Nursing Facilities